MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-event-types.md

 ##  <a name="InternalEvents"></a> Internal events

-An internal event is a custom event, like a business or integration event, except that it can only be raised and subscribed to from within the same extension it's published.
+An internal event is a custom event, like a business or integration event, except that it can only be raised and subscribed to from within the extension it's published.
 The main purpose of internal events is to ....

 ### Development considerations

-An integration event can be changed to a business event later.
-At which time, it must adhere to the same implied contract and commitment as any business event.
-It can also simply be designed-in hook points for external add-ons.
-To learn about the syntax and example on how to use the IntegrationEvent type, see [IntegrationEvent Attribute](attributes/devenv-integrationevent-attribute.md).
+To learn about the syntax and example on how to use the InternalEvent type, see [InternalEvent Attribute](attributes/devenv-internalevent-attribute.md).

 ## Global events